meows/racket/docs/conditionals.md

-Conditions are also useful in software because we don't always know what kind of information we're going to get, so in order to make sure we run the right functions or operations, we often need to first check _if_ some of our conditions have been met.
+Conditions are also useful in software because we don't always know what kind of information we're going to get, so in order to make sure we run the right functions or operations, we often need to first check some of our conditions.
+To be more precise, for Racket, a **condition** is an expression that always evaluates to a boolean value, and is used to control how a function works.

 ## `if`